aircury/terms-of-service/cookie-policy.md

 We are proud to be transparent about our policies and the changes to them so we make our policy revision history publicly available via [our GitHub account][12].

+Lastly, please note that although we have made the effort to ensure that this is the correct revision of this document, to all effects, the only version of this document that is applicable is [the latest published revision of it][13].

 [1]:  https://en.wikipedia.org/wiki/HTTP_cookie
 [2]:  https://ico.org.uk/for-the-public/online/cookies/
 [3]:  http://lmgtfy.com/?q=What+are+cookies%3F